-The weather in Northern California can be unpredictable with wild swings from morning to night, so I made this sleeveless coat as a stylish layering piece when I need some extra warmth.
-In this tutorial, I’ll show you how to make your own sleeveless coat by refashioning a thrift store suit.
-This is an easy project that took me only a couple of hours to complete over the weekend.
+The weather in northern California can be unpredictable with wild swings from morning to night, so I made this sleeveless coat as a stylish layering piece when I need some extra warmth.
+In this tutorial, I’ll show you how to make a sleeveless coat by refashioning a thrift store suit.
+This easy project took me only a couple of hours to complete over the weekend.

-Here’s a quick overview of this on how to refashion an enormous suite into a sleeveless sleeveless coat.
+Here’s a quick overview of this on how to refashion a suit into a sleeveless coat.

 Step 1: Chop off the sleeve

 Step 2: Take in the sides and adjust armholes (optional)

 Pin the sides and trim the excess fabric.

 Adjust armholes if you have any gaping.

 Fix the gaping by taking in the excess fabric at the shoulder seam or adding armhole darts.

 Make the same shoulder adjustment at the collar facing if needed.

 Step 3: Shape and finish the armholes